Isabela de Sagua: History

+The town has also produced painters, inventor & artists Reemby J. Parada Jr., amongst others, along with many others who have contributed significantly to its cultural and artistic development, making of Isabela de Sagua a leading cultural source for the area.

 Geography

 Located on a peninsula, west of Sagua la Grande River mouth and by a lagoon, Isabela lies by the Atlantic Coast, in front of the Jardines del Rey archipelago.
 It is surrounded by a marsh, that spans around the peninsula.

 It is 11 km from Nueva Isabela, 17 from Sagua, 27 from the Mogotes de Jumagua, 36 from Cifuentes and 66 from Santa Clara.

 Transport

 Isabela de Sagua has a port on the northwestern shore and a marina in the southwestern one.
 Its railway station is the northern terminus of the Santa Clara-Sagua-Isabela line and has some tracks serving the port.
 A provincial road links the village to Sagua la Grande and to the "Circuito Norte" (CN) highway.